Wage and Hour Laws in Missouri | Current Missouri Labor Laws

 Overtime

-Missouri labor laws require employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a workweek, unless otherwise exempt.
+Missouri labor laws require employers to pay employees overtime at a rate of one and one-half time (1ยฝ times) their regular rate of pay when they work more than 40 hours in a workweek, unless otherwise exempt.
 MO Statute 290.505.
-See FLSA: Overtime for more information regarding overtime requirements.

 Prevailing Wages